Approaches to Exploration

 Through guest speakers, content presentation, group discussion and personal reflection, students have the opportunity to practice the decision making model in small and large ways to support professional exploration.

-Academic Learning Services (ALS) 114 Career Decision Making is a two-credit letter-graded class designed to help students gain a better understanding of their interests, values, and abilities as they relate to the world of work.
+Academic Learning Services (ALS) 192 Introduction to Academic and Major Exploration is a two-credit pass/no pass graded class designed to help students better understand their interests, values, and abilities as they relate to the world of work.
 This course, offered winter, and spring provides OSU first-and-second year students guided career exploration in a classroom setting.
-We also have an online version of the class that is typically offered in fall, winter, and spring and is available to undergraduate students of all class levels.
+We also have an online version of the class that will be offered in spring 26 and is available to undergraduate students of all class levels.

-ALS 114 meets twice a week and follows a discussion format, which means that a small group of students (around 20) meet twice a week to work have conversations and work through activities related to career-decision making.
-Students who take ALS 114 can look forward to a variety of activities to help them understand their major and career options, including:
+ALS 192 meets twice a week and follows a discussion format, which means that a small group of students (around 20) meet twice a week to have conversations and work through activities related to career decision-making and major exploration.
+Students who take ALS 192 can look forward to a variety of activities to help them understand their major and career options, including: